Scheffé's method: Denoting Scheffé significance in a table

-Frequently, superscript letters are used to indicate which values are significantly different using the Scheffé method.
-For example, when mean values of variables that have been analyzed using an ANOVA are presented in a table, they are assigned a different letter superscript based on a Scheffé contrast.
-Values that are not significantly different based on the post-hoc Scheffé contrast will have the same superscript and values that are significantly different will have different superscripts (i.e. 15a, 17a, 34b would mean that the first and second variables both differ from the third variable but not each other because they are both assigned the superscript "a").
+Frequently, subscript letters are used to indicate which values are significantly different using the Scheffé method.
+For example, when mean values of variables that have been analyzed using an ANOVA are presented in a table, they are assigned a different letter subscript based on a Scheffé contrast.
+Values that are not significantly different based on the post-hoc Scheffé contrast will have the same subscript and values that are significantly different will have different subscripts (i.e. 15a, 17a, 34b would mean that the first and second variables both differ from the third variable but not each other because they are both assigned the subscript "a").

 Comparison with the Tukey–Kramer method

 If only a fixed number of pairwise comparisons are to be made, the Tukey–Kramer method will result in a more precise confidence interval.
 In the general case when many or all contrasts might be of interest, the Scheffé method is more appropriate and will give narrower confidence intervals in the case of a large number of comparisons.